waikato-ufdl/wai-annotations-imgstats/README.md

                         the color to use for drawing the shapes as RGBA byte-quadruplet, e.g.: 255,0,0,64 -o OUTPUT_FILE, --output OUTPUT_FILE
-                        the PNG image to write the generated overlay to
+                        the PNG image to write the generated overlay to -s SCALE_TO, --scale-to SCALE_TO
+                        the dimensions to scale all images to before overlaying them (format: width,height)
 ```